ART CREATORS

 Everton Neil - Community Bank Lender, Arvest Bank

-Lauren Rios - Director of Sales, Platinum XP
+Lauren Rios – Vice President of Sales and Marketing, Platinum XP

-James Spikes III - Co-Founder - The AI Hub: An Art Incubator
+James Spikes III – Co-Founder and Creative Lead, The AI Hub: An Art Incubator

 Learn about